Kappa-Dev/KappaTools/dev/tests/webapp.md

 #### Files
 - Hit clear to clear up the simulation
 - File>export and download the file as abc.ka
-- Reload the app (or close the file), file> open, open back the file
+- Close the file, then file> open, open back the file
 - File> new enter a name as `test.ka`, fill with the contents: https://www.di.ens.fr/~feret/teaching/2023-2024/MPRI.2.19/activities/causality/causality_slide_10.ka
   - See the update of the contact map with both
 - Start simulation, See if both file show up on the plot tab